To create the best experience for your users, we recommend that you provide comprehensive support resources for each of your apps.

 - Automated replies: If you set up a contact form or support email address, it can be a good idea to include an automated reply that includes common answers to user questions and sets expectations for the level of support that your team provides.

 - Courteous communication: When users understand how your app works and how to contact you with questions, they'll be more likely to use your app and provide feedback to help you improve your product.
-Don't respond in ways that are abusive, hateful, dismissive, or that threaten or harass others.
+Don't respond in abusive, hateful, dismissive, threatening or harassing ways.

 Questions about using Google Play